Emergency Disaster Supplies:

 Our line of disaster supplies includes Potable, Non-Potable Water Bladders, and Fuel Bladders.
 Our crew is always willing and able to hit the ground running when it comes to responding to natural or human-made disasters.
 We stock many water bladders, fuel bladders, and spill containment berms that are easy to transport to the disaster zone.

-Both fuel and water are used to rapidly respond to victims of hurricanes, earthquakes, and tsunami.
+When disaster hits, both fuel and water are necessary to respond to victims of both natural and humanmade disasters rapidly.
 Our Water Bladders and Fuel bladders have been some of the first on the ground deployed by the US Military, USAID, Samaritan’s Purse, CARE and many other NGO’s.
 Also, we have a complete line of water bladders and self-closing Tap Stand for dispensing life-saving water in any disaster.
 Furthermore, we provide Fuel bladders pumps and spill berms that help keep the disaster recovery work moving and the lights on.

 Sphere Standards Drinking Water Standard.